 Before you get excited and open that Baker Street 221B door, don’t forget to put on one of the Inverness capes and hats on yourself so when you reach the 2nd floor, it feels as though you are now the famous detective Sherlock Holmes!

 Those who have read the novel will have nostalgic moments where they think, “Oh, this is the scene that appears in that story”!
-This is why this is an irresistible space for fans of Holmes.
+This is why this is an irresistible space for Holmes fans.

-The English House’s Opening Hours, Admission Fees, and Access Information
+The English House’s Opening Hours, Admission Fee, and Access Information

-- If you are taking Kobe City Loop Bus, it is really close to the Kitano Ijinkan (北野異人館) stop.
+• If you are taking the Kobe City Loop Bus, it is really close to the Kitano Ijinkan (北野異人館) stop.

 Click HERE to return to a list of attractions in Kitano Gaijinkan-gai.